 By '81, with so many European cars being withdrawn from the American market, R&T was getting a bit desperate, testing things like the horrid Dodge Aires K wagon.
 (It took 14 seconds to 60 mph.)

 • The folks at Road & Track once got into quite a pissing contest with Ralph Nader over his book which condemned the VW Beetle as fundamentally unsafe.
 R&T described the book's 'data' as "statistical masturbation" and offered a point-by-point rebuttal.
 The magazine was always a cut above the other car buff books, offering facts, engineering analysis and logic.
 And graphs.
-John R. Bond, the publisher, was an engineer by training.
-It showed.
+Publisher John R. Bond was an engineer and it showed.

 In 1960, Bond wrote that the Wankel engine would never amount to anything.
 With the exception of the Mazda RX, he was right.
 John reasoned that it was "too dirty," foreseeing the eventual need for reduced tailpipe emissions.